 Track results – Your nonprofit should be continually refining its communications practices.
 Take note of what works and what doesn’t.

-An experienced writer can craft copy that attracts and retains donors, board members, and volunteers.
+An experienced nonprofit writer can craft copy that inspires action — copy that attracts and retains donors, board members, and volunteers.
 With the right person doing the job, you should see an excellent return on your investment.